Stephen Kuusisto: College and career

 Stephen Kuusisto graduated from Hobart and William Smith Colleges and the Iowa Writers' Workshop and is also a Fulbright Scholar.
 He became a dual faculty member at the University of Iowa where he taught creative nonfiction in the English Department and also acted as a public humanities scholar at the university's Carver Institute of Macular Degeneration.
 For years, he has acted as a speaker on education, diversity, public policy and disability.
 Kuusisto learned to read Braille at the age of thirty-nine and has produced, and continues to produce professional works of poetry and literature.

 In his writing career, Stephen wrote a memoir entitled Planet of the Blind (1998) which jump-started his career, landing his poems and essays in such magazines as Harper's, The New York Times Magazine, Partisan Review and other various anthologies.
 He also made appearances on The Oprah Winfrey Show, Dateline NBC, and BBC.
 This memoir catalogs the lifelong struggle of societal acceptance as well as personal acceptance of his blindness.
 Some of his other works include Only Bread, Only Light (2000), a collection of poems that portray the strangely beautiful world of visual imagery and extraordinary yet delicate language.

-Letters to Borges, his most recent collection of poems, was published by Copper Canyon Press in 2013.
-Currently, he is in the process of writing a collection of prose poems for Copper Canyon Press entitled Mornings with Borges.
-He is also working on a set of political poems that address disability.
-Stephen also founded a foundation Kaleidoscope Connections LLC with his wife Connie which helps to raise awareness of disability.
+Letters to Borges, a collection of poems, was published by Copper Canyon Press in 2013.
+His third memoir, Have Dog, Will Travel: A Poet's Journey, was published by Simon & Schuster in 2018.
+He also founded Kaleidoscope Connections LLC with his wife Connie, which helps to raise awareness of disability.

 He is currently University Professor at Syracuse University, New York, where he teaches poetry and creative non-fiction.
 In addition, he directs the Interdisciplinary Programs and Outreach Initiative at the university's Burton Blatt Institute.